MichalinaKrzyzak/MichalinaKrzyzak/README.md

-# Welcome to My Profile!
+# Welcome to my profile!

 Hello!
 I'm Michalina, a burgeoning Software Tester making my entry into the realm of quality assurance with a solid foundation in both manual and automation testing.
 My interest in software testing sparked from a desire to ensure that technology not only meets its design specifications but also exceeds user expectations in reliability and performance.